 Instead of Black Friday, you could observe Buy Nothing Day.
 It’s exactly what it sounds like: you don’t buy a single thing!
 Rather than getting caught up in the consumerism of the holiday season, use Buy Nothing Day as a way to spend time with family without spending money.
 It’s a great way to avoid overspending and accumulating credit card debt.

 For many Americans, this year has been financially straining, and you might not have as much to spend on the holidays as you did last year.
 For those who lost their jobs and have still not made up for the lost income, holiday spending may be significantly lower than in previous years… and that’s okay!
 Your friends and family will understand, and the holidays shouldn’t be about spending money on expensive gifts anyway.
 Don’t spend money you don’t have and get yourself in debt because of the holidays.
 Stick to your own financial goals, and prioritize your needs over your wants.

 If you struggle to pay off credit card debt, ACCC can help.
-Call 800-769-3571 today to speak to a certified credit counselor!
+Schedule a free credit counseling session with us today!